opensearch-project/documentation-website/_ml-commons-plugin/custom-local-models.md

 As of OpenSearch 2.12, OpenSearch supports local cross-encoder models.

-OpenSearch does not support running local models on the CentOS 7 operating system.
+Running local models on the CentOS 7 operating system is not supported.
 Moreover, not all local models can run on all hardware and operating systems.
 {: .important}

 ## Preparing a model